Pneumonia beat back after hospital stay

 Dating today just ain’t what it used to be!

-What’s it like to be young and wanna go out on a date nowadays?
+What’s it like being young and going on a date today?

 I mean, there just ain’t a good place to go, no good place to meet someone, no good activity that will allow two mostly young people to get together and see if they can make some sparks to fly.
 Continue reading